df15h-moddable/df15h-ce-public/README.md

 Q: Are there any modlists or load orders here?

 A: No. My configurations are committed to `df15h-ce-private`.
-But the "Community" sections here list mod authors I find most interesting and reliable (which often corresponds with popular).
+But I do refer here to mod authors I find most interesting and reliable (which often corresponds with popular).

 Q: What, no Elder Scrolls III Morrowind, Elder Scrolls IV Oblivion, Fallout 3, or Fallout New Vegas?

 A: On a technicality, those aren't Creation Engine games.
 They were created with Gamebryo, before Bethesda forked it.
 But more decisively, I prefer a third-person camera, and apparently old Gamebryo wasn't good (was terrible) at that.

+Q: What, no Enderal?

+A: Enderal has a narrative design philosophy not to my taste.